 The .22 is great for two things in my mind.
 In a rifle, the .22 is perfect for small game or varmints.
 A pistol is great for practice or for use by smaller children.
 A .22 is a great addition because you can use this to practice your accuracy and not spend a fortune on ammunition.
 While it is still way more expensive than it used to be you can buy hundreds of .22 ammunition for a fraction of the more common calibers.
 Additionally, if they ever do try to take away guns, they might leave you with a .22 and something is better than nothing.

 Honorable Mentions – Also known as if you have money left over… try these on for size.

 The Mosin is a Russian rifle used primarily during WWII and routinely runs around $100 each.
 For the life of me, I could never find too many of them but if you have no other option, a Mosin is a great rifle to have and could pull dual duty as a hunting rifle or a backup battle rifle.
 Of course, there are many limitations to the latter approach.

 Concealed Carry (.380)

 Yes, I do believe every legal firearm owner should carry concealed.
-In my recent post on the subject I explained all of the reasons I think this is wise and good for society, but it would be one of the last firearms I chose.
-The reason is that for most people, carrying concealed isn’t really an option unless you have a much smaller weapon.
+In my recent post on the subject, I explained all of the reasons I think this is wise and good for society, but it would be one of the last firearms I chose.
+The reason is that for most people, carrying concealed isn’t a comfortable option unless you have a much smaller weapon.
 The .380 is perfect and can easily fit in a pocket or purse, but the capacity and stopping power are much lower.

 To those of you, who actually finished this post, thank you for reading!
 I am eager to hear any comments from you on my opinions and what ideas you have for your own personal top 5.